Target is moving away from gender-based signs, and others should follow suit

 Last Friday, Target released a statement on their website announcing the removal of gender-based labels on home, entertainment, and toy products.
 Organizing products by gender is unnecessary, as gender doesn't dictate a person's interests.
 Gender is simply a social construct.

+Critics of Target's decision are quick to defend the sacredness of gender and its position in society, but gender is a concept invented by society.
+Chris Woolston, a health and medical writer, writes that girls and boys are born with different brains, therefore have different behaviors, personalities, and interests.
+Cordelia Fine, author of "Delusions of Gender," explains that it is true that there are slight variations in the brains of men and women, but nothing major.
+These biological differences do not account to any key behavioral differences between men and women.
 In reality, society implicates stereotypes on gender, pressuring people to act and think a certain way.
 Not all girls love kitchen sets and not all boys love sports, but the way we view the genders has taught us otherwise.
 This change will help in reforming the role of gender and sex in child development.

 Gender and sex have separate definitions altogether.
 Sex is a characteristic of a person in reference to the reproductive functions, while gender is a characteristic of a person in reference to their social and cultural roles in society.
 Sex is strictly a biological term but when you add gender to the mix, you add all sorts of social implications.
 Without unnecessary labels, we are free to be whoever we want to be.